Elon Musk Is Leaving Tesla For Bitcoin Profit, According To A Fake CNN Site Hoax

 The false report is part of a concerted effort to take advantage of the entrepreneur’s PR nightmare.

-Fraudster on Twitter is capitalizing on Elon Musk’s recent apology to try and convince users to spend bitcoin in exchange for Tesla cars.
+Fraudsters on Twitter is capitalizing on Elon Musk’s recent apology to try and convince users to spend bitcoin in exchange for Tesla cars.

 The scammers are using an account with a similar name and profile to Elon Musk, which involves pretending as though Musk is making an offer to make amends for the fallout of his Twitter spat by convincing users to spend their bitcoin, according to The Sun.

-Musk came under fire for tweeting that a British Thai cave rescuer Vernon Unsworth was a ‘pedo guy’ in response to criticism from the British diver about the functionality of his “kid-size submarine.”
+Musk came under fire for tweeting that a British Thai cave rescuer, Vernon Unsworth, was a “pedo guy” in response to criticism from the British diver about the functionality of his “kid-size submarine.”

 Musk's tweets demonstrate an important truth of capitalism: "The captains of industry we venerate for their perceived brilliance are often huge dumbasses." https://t.co/IqU5OGllCW